ventus-ag/documentation/content/identity-management/groups.md

 ## Groups page

 {{% notice note %}}
 In the Cloud Console, using Groups lets you add users to your project within your organization.
-As 'members' of your organization they can access specified project resources but can't add or remove users, view admin or billing details, create or edit projects within that organization.
+As 'members' of your organization they can access specified project resources but can't add or remove users, view admin details, create or edit projects within that organization.
 {{% /notice %}}

 To get to the *Group page*, select the **Groups** from the *side-bar menu*: